Voter Registration Deadline: 30 days before Election Day. Mail-in registration forms must be postmarked no later than 30 days before Election Day.

 A full list of qualifying reasons and the absentee ballot request form are available at: https://www.scvotes.gov/absentee-voting.

-Early In-person: South Carolina’s early voting period takes place during the two weeks leading up to Election Day.
-The schedule and hours of early voting during the two-week period preceding election day varies by election, so please visit the following website for more information on locations and hours: https://scvotes.gov/voters/early-voting/.
+Early In-person: South Carolina’s early voting period generally takes place from Monday two weeks before election day until the Saturday before Election Day, though the schedule and hours of voting during that period varies by election, so please visit the following website for more information on locations and hours: https://scvotes.gov/voters/early-voting/.

 Election Day: Voting sites will be open from 7 a.m. to 7 p.m. on Election Day.
 If you are in line by the closing time, then you have the right to vote.